martinkearn/Gulp-HTML-Lab/BuildingWithGulp.md

 We'll also look at configuring a watch task to ensure Gulp runs whenever certain files are changed.

+For a quick version of this guide see [BuildingWithGulp-DemoScript.md](BuildingWithGulp-DemoScript.md)

 ##1.
 Install Gulp
 Gulp is installed via the Node Package Manager (npm).
 It is very simple to install via the command prompt